 Providing the right kind of product images is essential to users’ ability to understand key visual details and make a purchase decision about a particular product.

-During Baymard’s large-scale usability testing across desktop and mobile, we observed that, for certain products, simple “Cut Out” images of the product against a while background are simply not enough for users to get a sense of their physical qualities.
+During Baymard’s large-scale usability testing across desktop and mobile, we observed that, for certain products, simple “Cut Out” images of the product against a white background are simply not enough for users to get a sense of their physical qualities.

 Specifically, products designed to be worn — apparel; accessories such as bags, jewelry, or watches; and cosmetics — require the context of a human model in order to get the truest sense of the product.